Vyral/base-template/_posts/2018-10-26-3-questions-to-ask-an-agent-before-hiring-them.md

 {% include youtube.html %}

-As a homebuyer, here are three questions you must ask an agent before you hire them:
+As a homebuyer, there are three questions you must ask an agent before you hire them:

 **1. How many homes have you sold in the last 12 months?**